chriskonnertz/DeepLy/README.md

 [DeepL.com](https://www.deepl.com/) is a next-generation translation service.
 It provides better translations compared to other popular translation engines.
-DeepLy is a PHP package that implements a client to interact with DeepL via their API _without_ an API key.
+DeepLy is a PHP package that implements a client to interact with DeepL via their API with an API key.
-~Please switch to DeepLy 2 if you have an API key.~

-> **IMPORTANT statement regarding DeepL Pro**: DeepLy 2 is under development but it is unkown when it will be released.
-It will support DeepL Pro.
+You can get an API key for free on their website.
+DeepLy supports the free and the pro API and will automatically target the correct API end point.

 ## Installation